Hardy-Weinberg Equilibrium - Allele Frequencies Can Be Calculated From Phenotypes

-Allele Frequencies Can Be Calculated from Phenotypes
+Allele Frequencies Can Be Calculated From Phenotypes

 This is all very interesting, but it requires knowing the allele frequencies in a population.
 The power of the Hardy-Weinberg equilibrium formulas is in their ability to allow us to determine these frequencies by simple observation of the population.